Skip to main content

 Premieres that earned it

 Premieres get cited the wrong way.
-These are the first episodes that told you what the show was actually doing — the marooning, the cast read, the format swing — and held the line all the way to credits.
+These are the first episodes that told you what the show was actually doing — the format statement, the cast read, the structural swing — landed in one hour, on purpose, and held the line.

 Entries